 The following two books are related but not totally conjoined.
 We’re fortunate to be advised as well as influenced by Phil Dourado who is an expert in both areas.
 Phil also cares for his wife who has Huntington’s Disease and Phil’s and his family’s individual descriptions of their experiences are the most powerful accounts of carers’ lives and resilience we’ve come across.

-Our greatest influences and teachers are our members.
-We are continuously dazzled by what we learn about and from their work with seriously mentally ill patients.
-We’d love to be able to commission Proper Research which explores and validates this – and any potential funders reading this should feel more than free to contact Marion day or night.
-In the meantime, we rely on, and the Star Wards’ community benefits from, accounts, visits to wards, survey responses, press cuttings, steering group minutes, emails, conversations…. anything that illustrates that despite the exceptional challenges faced by mental health wards, it is possible to provide superb care to inpatients.
+Our greatest influences and teachers are our supporters.
+We are continuously dazzled by what we learn about and from their work with seriously mentally health problems.
+We relied on the Star Wards’ community to tell us about benefits from, accounts, visits to wards, survey responses, press cuttings, steering group minutes, emails, conversations…. anything that illustrates that despite the exceptional challenges faced by mental health wards, it is possible to provide superb care to inpatients.

 Co-production is described on peopleandparticipation.net as “a way of working whereby decision-makers and citizens, or service providers and users, work together to create a decision or a service which works for them all.
 The approach is value-driven and built on the principle that those who are affected by a service are best placed to help design it.”